A Man of Prayer

 Ministry was a big part of Jack’s life.
 He spent time with his family members weekly teaching various ones the Bible, and he took great care to write letters of encouragement to those of us in ministry here at the mission.
 Jack and Imogene put their faith into practice, becoming the team leaders of an apartment congregation in central Arlington.
 Jack pastored that congregation for more than two decades.
 His signature opening declaration each and every Sunday was “This is the day that the Lord has made.
 I will rejoice and be glad in it” (Psalm 118:24).
 Jack meant it, and everyone felt it.

 Jack and Imogene served on the Mission Metroplex® Board of Directors for more than 25 years.
-This past January, that board (as it always does) started the year with a prayer retreat.
+The January before Jack’s death (2015), that board started the year with a prayer retreat (as is its usual custom).
 Each member of the team read a book entitled “Drawing the Circle,” a book about prayer written by pastor Mark Batterson.
-Jack shared at that prayer retreat how, even in his 90s, he was intending to grow in his prayer life.
+Jack shared at that prayer retreat how, even in his 90’s, he was intending to grow in his prayer life.
 He was “drawing circles” in his home around people he cared about and for the mission and ministry of Mission Arlington.®